MaterializeInc/materialize/doc/user/content/guides/cdc-postgres.md

 CREATE VIEWS FROM SOURCE mz_source;
 ```

-Under the hood, Materilize parses this statement into view definitions for each table (so you don't have to!).
+Under the hood, Materialize parses this statement into view definitions for each table (so you don't have to!).

 ### Create a materialized view